youyanggu/covid19_projections/about.md

 | *Infection estimates* | November 2020 - March 2021 | US | 50 + DC/territories | 3000+ counties |
 | *Vaccination projections* | December 2020 - March 2021 | US only | --- | --- |

+For an overview of all the pages on this site, see our [Site Map](/sitemap).

+The majority of this page is dedicated to explaining our death forecasting model that was active from April to November 2020.
+We briefly go over our other two model iterations in the next two sections:

 ## Vaccination projections model - Dec 2020 to Mar 2021

+With the availability of the COVID-19 vaccine starting in December 2020, we present our vaccination projections and the path to normality in the US.
 See our [Path to Normality](/path-to-herd-immunity) page for a detailed description of this model.

 ## Infection estimates model - Nov 2020 to Mar 2021